Sheppards Mill, New Jersey

 Sheppards Mill is an unincorporated community and census-designated place (CDP) in Cumberland County, in the U.S. state of New Jersey.
 It is located in the western part of the county in northeastern Greenwich Township and southwestern Hopewell Township.
 The community is centered on Mill Creek, which is dammed to form Sheppards Millpond in the northwestern part of the CDP.
 Mill Creek is a southwest-flowing tributary of Wheaton Run, part of the Cohansey River watershed leading to Delaware Bay.

 The community is 5 mi southwest of Bridgeton, the Cumberland county seat, and less than 2 mi northeast of the village of Greenwich.

 Sheppards Mill was first listed as a CDP prior to the 2020 census.

+Education

+For elementary school, Greenwich Township students are zoned to Greenwich Township School District while Hopewell Township students are zoned to Hopewell Township School District.
+All students are in the Cumberland Regional School District (for high school).

+The Greenwich school district and the Stow Creek Township School District have a cooperative agreement in which all students in grade levels Kindergarten through 4 in both school districts attend the Greenwich Township school facility, Morris Goodwin School, while all students in grades 5-8 in both school districts attend the Stow Creek school facility, Stow Creek School.